freedomofpress/securedrop-docs/docs/set_up_tails.rst

 drive.
 This information will remain available to you even if you reboot Tails.
 (Tails securely erases all other data on every shutdown.)

-You will need to create a persistent storage on each Tails drive, with a unique passphrase for each.
+You will need to create a persistent storage on each Tails drive.
+Each drive's persistent storage partition needs their own unique, complex passphrase that's easy to write down or remember.

+For instructions on how to generate a strong passphrase, see :doc:`the Passphrases page <passphrases>`.

 Please use the instructions on the `Tails website
 <https://tails.boum.org/doc/first_steps/persistence/index.en.html>`__